buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: Instantaneous

 For an instant, you become one with nature and gain knowledge of the surrounding territory.
 In outdoor environments, the spell gives you knowledge of the land within 5 kilometers of you.
 In caves and other natural underground settings, the radius is limited to 100 meters.
-The spell doesn't function where nature has been replaced by construction, such as in dungeons and towns.
+The spell doesn' \*\*t function where nature has been replaced by construction, such as in dungeons and towns.

 You instantly gain knowledge of up to three facts of your choice about any of the following subjects as they relate to the area:
 - terrain and bodies of water